 - Gather all the needed ingredients

-- Prep a summer cocktail in less than 5 minutes
+- Prep an apple cider cocktail in less than 5 minutes